 - It helps determine the balance of payments along with the causes of deficit and surplus of it.

 - It helps in deciding the economic and fiscal policies and solves the issues of public finance.

 - Its analysis says that the aggregates are homogeneous, but it is not so because sometimes they are heterogeneous.

 - It covers only the aggregate variables which avoid the welfare of the individual.

-Micro and Macro Economics are not contradictory in nature, in fact, they are complementary.
-As every coin has two aspects- micro and macroeconomics are also the two aspects of the same coin, where one’s demerit is others merit and in this way they cover the whole economy.
-The only important thing which makes them different is the area of application.
+Micro and Macro Economics are neither different subjects, nor they are contradictory, rather, they are complementary.
+As every coin has two aspects – micro and macroeconomics are also the two aspects of the same coin, wherein one’s demerit is others merit and in this way, they cover the whole economy.
+The only important point which makes them different is the area of application.